The Quick Guide to Forming a Limited Liability Company (LLC)

 LLCs differ from sole proprietorships and general partnerships in that they treat the company as a separate legal entity, which can be sued directly.
 This gives LLC members limited liability protection of their personal assets.

 C corporations have a formal top-down structure, where the board of directors oversees major business decisions, and the officers oversee the day-to-day business operations.
-S corporations have regulations that restrict the class and number of shareholders.
 An LLC, on the other hand, can manage its business structure however the members want, and the main rules are noted in an internal document, the operating agreement.
 Some LLCs are member-managed, which makes them work more like general partnerships.
 Other LLCs are manager-managed.
-Unlike S corporations, which are restricted to 100 shareholders LLCs have no such restriction.

 What are the advantages of becoming an LLC?